Guseyn/cutie-skeleton/README.md

 # cutie-skeleton
-Cli tool for creating skeletons of cutie extensions.
+Cli tool which creates skeletons for cutie extensions.